OneWeb satellites under assembly. Click to enlarge. Credit: Arianespace

 On September 22, 2020, OneWeb and Arianespace announced that the launches into the OneWeb constellation would resume as early as December of the same year with the liftoff of the Soyuz-2 rocket from Vostochny carrying 36 satellites.
 According to the amended contract with Arianespace, the OneWeb planned a total of 19 Soyuz rocket missions (including three completed flights) by the end of 2022 to deploy the entire network instead of 21 launches originally contracted in 2015.
 OneWeb also promised to begin offering commercial services with its constellation by the end of 2021.

 In April 2021, Eutelsat said it would take a 24-percent stake in OneWeb (equal $550 million).
 It increased the investments into the company to $1.9 billion after bankruptcy or 80 percent of the required funding to full deploy its initial constellation, OneWeb said.
+In June 2021, India's Bharti Group put up another $500 million and, in August 2021, Hanwa announced $300-million investment in OneWeb, marking the full funding for the first generation of 648 satellites in the constellation, according to OneWeb.

 Full list of launches into the OneWeb constellation: